Presented with Buku-Larrngay Mulka Art Centre

 Yolngu invited the Makassan people to their camp and explained to them who they were.
 Makassans explained who they were and why they came.
 In their heart they were Yolngu people.
 The Makassan taught the Yolngu their song and traditions and the Yolngu taught the Makassan their culture and law and tradition. – Dhuwarrwarr Marika, artist statement, Telstra National Indigenous and Islander Art Award, Museum and Art Gallery Northern Territory, 2019

-Strategically located between the western and eastern archipelago Makassar a city in Sulawesi, was the centre of Gowa Sultanate which adopted Islam (in 1605) with its sword belts and talismanic discs and waged war on the neighbouring Bugis Kingdom and invaded Timor.
-The sultanate was in turn conquered by the Portuguese followed by the Dutch East India Company (VOC).
+Strategically located between western and eastern Indonesia, Makassar was the centre of Gowa Sultanate, which adopted Islam in 1605, with its sword belts and talismanic discs.
+The sultanate was then conquered by the Portuguese.
 There is much that is alive and open to interpretation about the trade.
-Dates for example differ: some cite trade beginnings using the records of the Dutch East India Company (from c.
-1669); C.C.
-Macknight argues that "a date before 1720 is now unjustifiable".
-Others cite navigators Matthew Flinders and Nicholas Baudin (they met in 1802 both charting the coastline) and pre-historians opt for earlier records.
-Dhuwarrwarr Marika's Milnurr, 2019 (natural pigments on bark) depicts a large rock outcrop near the “Malay Road” described by Mathew Flinders.
+Dates differ, with some researchers citing trade beginnings through the records of conquest by the Dutch East India Company (c.
+1669).
+Others citing the navigators Matthew Flinders or Nicholas Baudin (1803).
+Dhuwarrwarr Marika’s bark work Milnurr (2019), depicts a ‘Malay Road’ as described by Flinders.

-Federation cut twentieth century Australia off from the world with licenses and increased taxes and the Immigration Restriction Act (1901) that formed the basis of the White Australia Policy and an aggressive nation state.
-Makassan trepangers were outlawed at the urging of missionary groups while South Australian colonists saw visions of a second Singapore: a succession of 'forts' then the ill-fated military settlement of Victoria at Port Eslington on Coburg Peninsula, immortalised by artist H.S.
-Melville in his etchings for Ludwig Leichhardt’s Journal of an Overland Expedition in Australia, from Moreton Bay to Port Essington…1844.
-The last trepang voyage took place during the 1906–07 wet season when people who had sailed the waters for generations were summarily evicted.
+Federation cut 20th century Australia off from the world with taxes, charges and the Immigration Restriction Act of 1901, which formed the basis of the White Australia Policy and an aggressive nation state.
+Makassan trepangers were outlawed at the urging of missionary groups and through greed to establish a second Singapore.
+The last voyage took place during the 1906–07 wet season, when people who had sailed the waters for generations were summarily evicted.

-It is now time to survey the 250th anniversary of the landing of James Cook and crew of the Endeavour at Botany Bay.
-The significance of the Hati Marege / Heart of Arnhem Land and the prahu’s subversive overturning of Australia's foundational narrative and the unilateral British land claim has not been lost: from Johnny Bulunbulun and Maningrida dancers performing in Makassar (1993) to the ongoing Makassar-Yirrkala Artist Exchange begun by Nawurapu Wunungmurra in 2015, northern Australia looks to a poly-cultural future.
+The year 2020 called us to survey the 250th anniversary of the landing of James Cook and crew at Botany Bay.
+The significance of the Hati Marege/Heart of Arnhem Land and the prahu’s subversive overturning of the foundational narrative of Captain Cook, the Endeavour and the unilateral British land claim has not been lost: from Johnny Bulunbulun and Maningrida dancers performing in Makassar (1993) to the ongoing Makassar–Yirrkala Artist Exchange begun by Nawurapu Wunungmurra in 2015, northern Australia invites a poly-cultural future.

 By the Stars, Wind & Ocean Currents | Part I: Yolngu / Makassan Crossings at The Cross Art Projects.
 Installation shot.